mdandre89/Codewars-Solutions-Scraper/README.md

 ### Docker

-Docker implementation is still a work in progress.
+The Docker implementation is still a work in progress.

-To build:
-docker build  --no-cache -t codewars_scraper .
+Markup : * To build: docker build  --no-cache -t Codewars-Solutions-Scraper .

-To run:
-docker run -it codewars_scraper YOUR_CODEWARS_USERNAME YOUR_GITHUB_USERNAME YOUR_GITHUB_PASSWORD
+Markup : * To run: docker run -it Codewars-Solutions-Scraper YOUR_CODEWARS_USERNAME YOUR_GITHUB_USERNAME YOUR_GITHUB_PASSWORD

-To debug:
-docker run -it --entrypoint sh codewars_scraper
+Markup : * To debug: docker run -it --entrypoint sh Codewars-Solutions-Scraper

 ## Disclaimer